It Hasn’t Worked

 Never mind that health care reform reduce the deficit by $143 billion, if left alone.
-The GOP wants to repeal health care reform and "replace" it with a "race to the bottom" in health care coverage.
+The GOP wants to repeal health care reform and "replace" it with more of the status quo, plus a plan that’s basically a recipe for a "race to the bottom" in health care coverage.

 Never mind all that, because the GOP turned anxiety about the economy into anxiety about the deficit and won.
 Too bad they won’t do much to lower it.
 Republicans can’t say how they’ll pay for extending the Bush tax cuts for the wealthy, which would add $3.9 trillion to the deficit.
 Despite calling for trillions in tax cuts, their "Pledge" offers just $100 billion in non-specific spending cuts.
 If you get specific, they save the most painful cuts for everything from public education to housing, health care, and cancer research.

 All this, the say, will create jobs.
 More specifically, tax cuts for the wealthy that they won’t spend and that will explode the deficit, will create jobs.
 It didn’t work before.
 The Bush era, when the GOP had a virtual lock on government (and got far less resistance than they should have from Democrats after 2006), was an era of zero job growth.
 In fact, Bush left office with the worst record on job creation since the government started keeping records.